QuantEcon/python-lecture-sandpit.myst/lectures/PT_intro.md

 ## Lotteries

-A difficulty in problems like thes can be that the the structure of the incentive constraints makes the constraint set fail to be convex.
+A difficulty in problems like these is that   incentive constraints might make the constraint set fail to be convex.

-This problem has been overcome by Phelan and
+Phelan and
-Townsend (1991) {cite}`Phelan_Townsend_91` by convexifying the constraint set through **randomization**.
+Townsend (1991) {cite}`Phelan_Townsend_91` circumvented this problem  by convexifying the constraint set through **randomization**.

-Phelan and Townsend alter the problem by extending the principal's choice to the space of lotteries over actions $a$ and outcomes $c,w'$.
+Phelan and Townsend alter the problem by extending the principal's choice to a space of lotteries over actions $a$ and outcomes $c,w'$.

-To introduce Phelan and Townsend's formulation, let $P(q\vert a)$ be a family of discrete conditional probability distributions over discrete spaces of outputs and actions $Q,A$, and imagine that consumption and values are also constrained to lie in discrete spaces $C,W$, respectively.
+To introduce Phelan and Townsend's formulation, let $P(q\vert a)$ be a family of discrete conditional probability distributions over discrete spaces of outputs and actions $Q,A$, and suppose that consumption and values are also constrained to lie in discrete spaces $C,W$, respectively.

 Phelan and Townsend's principal